pingcap/tidb-dev-guide/src/understand-tidb/optimistic-transaction.md

 ## Commit Optimistic Transaction

 Committing transaction includes "prewrite" and "commit" two phases that are explained separately below.
-The function "(c *twoPhaseCommitter) execute" does the main work for committing transaction.
+The function `(c *twoPhaseCommitter) execute` does the main work for committing transaction.
 The important comment and simplified code are as followers.
 The completed code is [here](https://github.com/tikv/client-go/blob/391fcd842dc8dd4bc9632f1ae710584abf21fe0b/txnkv/transaction/2pc.go#L1112) .

 ```go
 /*